zqt0101/qzhao.github.io/index.md

 ---

 ![Personal Photo](assets/IMG_6610.JPG)
-(A picture taken by my father in Huitengxile Grassland in the North of China)
+(A picture taken in Huitengxile Grassland in the North of China)